licnep/butta00/README.md

 Keyboard layout
 ---------------

-If you are not able to enter certain characters you may need to change the keyboard layout on the top right corner
+If you are unable to enter certain characters you may need to change the keyboard layout in the top right corner:

 ![Layout](img/layout.png)

-For any other problem, contact alessandro.preziosi@sumupanalytics.com
+For any other issue, contact alessandro.preziosi@sumupanalytics.com